tyroguru/BPFTrace-hol/bpftrace.md

 Things to note:

-* We changed are probe specification as we are only interested in futex calls now
+* We changed the probe specification as we are only interested in futex calls now
 * Instead of indexing by the probe name we now index by the name of the process making the futex syscall using the `comm` builtin variable.

 1. The result of this tracing iteration tell us that a process named `FS_DSSHander_GC` is making the most `futex()` calls so we may want to drill down this process to see where in the code these calls are being made from